Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 Search and reserve available tools by keyword, location, and categories.

-Chat to connect with the neighbor offering the desired tool.
+Chat to connect with the neighbour offering the desired tool.

 Sign up with contact and payment details.

-Add or create a listing for a new tool.
-Option to offer it for lending or renting.
+Add or create a listing for a new tool, for lending or renting.

 Chat to validate new requests.

-The "List" or "Map view" within the “Search Results” category.
+The "List" or "Map" views in the “Search Results” category.

 "Verify" and "Confirm Availability" are redundant since availability dates are already defined in the filters.